MPH Environmental Health Track

 - PUBH 558: Health & Disease For Public Health Practitioners

 - PUBH 599: Independent study project with Environmental Health faculty

 - LAW 634: Environmental Law

-- CPLN 550: Introduction to Transportation Planning
+- CPLN 531: Introduction to Environmental Planning and Policy

 - EAS 501: Energy and Its Impacts: Technology, Ecology, Economics, Sustainability